 Once a USB drive is write-protected, you cannot use it anymore other than as a read-only device.
 You can view files but fail to modify them.
 While this is effective in securing data stored in the device, it is also dangerous for when you forget the password you have set on the device.
-Also, if a data is encrypted, there is a risk for data loss when files are decrypted.
+Also, if data is encrypted, there is a risk for data loss when files are decrypted.

 Encryption is a common practice for securing confidential files, especially those that are used in business.
-The data becomes safer because the files cannot be accessed unless the external device is plugged in a computer.
+The data becomes safer because the files cannot be accessed unless the external device is plugged into a computer.
 Even then, access can never be gained if one does not know the decryption key to the file.
 If you fail to enter the correct key, or if you simply forgot the details such as passwords, data loss is an imminent possibility.

 Whether its Mac or Windows OS devices, Recoverit has you covered.
-You can easily restore your deleted files from password protected USB using these few steps.
+You can easily restore your deleted files from password-protected USB using these few steps.

 Install and launch Recoverit Data Recovery.
 Next, connect your USB drive from where you want to recover your files.
-Click on the specific drive and let the program kick off the recovery.
+Click on the specific drive and let the program kick-off the recovery.

 This tool has a preview feature from where you can take on the test.
 Peruse through the populated list of files.
-These can be videos, music, photos and other kinds of data that are USB drive protected.
+These can be videos, music, photos, and other kinds of data that are USB drive protected.
 You can also, pause and resume the recovery process at a later time.

-Remember that restoring password-protected USB drive needs some conscience.
+Remember that restoring a password-protected USB drive needs some conscience.
 It could be that you are not able to retrieve files from the entire USB drive or it could be just a single file.
 The reason being, you can encrypt your entire drive or a particular file within it.
 In both cases, you need to incorporate a password.
 But worry less because the aforementioned solutions are apt enough to pull you out of such a mess.
 Furthermore, there are available tools such as Recoverit Data Recovery that you can use to encrypt and recover your files, in simple steps.